-The cost of the trip in a shared triple room was US$9,000, if you require more privacy you will need to pay much more – up to $15,000.
-Everything was included in the price except for alcoholic beverages and any additional activities you wished to do.
-I added a night of camping which cost an additional US$250 – how often will you have the opportunity to sleep under the stars on Antarctica?
+The cost of the trip in a shared triple room was US$9,000.
+If you require more privacy you will need to pay much more – up to $15,000.
+Everything was included in the price, except for alcoholic beverages, and any additional activities you wished to do.
+I added a night of camping which cost an additional US$250 – how often will you have the opportunity to camp on Antarctica?

-My home in the Antarctic was the Ocean Diamond, which Quark describe as a modern, stable super-yacht and with its twin stabilisers and an ice-strengthened hull, the ship is ideal for a trip to Antarctica.
+My home in Antarctic was the Ocean Diamond, which Quark describe as a modern, stable, super-yacht and, with its twin stabilisers and an ice-strengthened hull, the ship is ideal for a trip to Antarctica.

 The ship features 100 suites, accommodating up to 189 passengers, with 100 crew members on board from three different teams: